wysiwyng/remoteAnalyzer/README.md

 remoteAnalyzer
 ==============

-a project to examine the possibilities of remote analyzing computers via c#, php and mysql. note it's not intended to maliciously track an user's activity, and shouldn't be used for this anyway. (we're not EA here) so only give persons the targetClient if they know what you're sending them there, as this program can, in it's final form, analyze & access the whole computer it's running on.
+a project to examine the possibilities of remote analyzing computers via c#, php and mysql. note it's not intended to maliciously track an user's activity, and shouldn't be used for this anyway. (we're not the NSA here) so only give persons the targetClient if they know what you're sending them there, as this program can, in it's final form, analyze & access the whole computer it's running on.

 compiled using VS2012 and .NET Framework 4.5 when using the original solution file